Valosin-containing protein: Cancer therapy

 The first p97 inhibitor Eeyarestatin (EerI) was discovered by screening and characterizing compounds that inhibit the degradation of a fluorescence-labeled ERAD substrate.
-The mechanism of p97 inhibition by EerI is unclear, but when applied to cells, it induces biological phenotypes associated with p97 inhibition such as ERAD inhibition, ER stress elevation, and apoptosis induction.
+The mechanism of VCP inhibition by EerI is unclear, but when applied to cells, it induces biological phenotypes associated with VCP inhibition such as ERAD inhibition, ER stress elevation, and apoptosis induction.
 Importantly, EerI displays significant cancer-killing activity in vitro preferentially against cancer cells isolated from patients, and it can synergize with the proteasome inhibitor bortezomib to kill cancer cells.
-These observations prompt the idea of targeting p97 as a potential cancer therapy.
+These observations prompt the idea of targeting VCP as a potential cancer therapy.
 This idea was further confirmed by studying several ATP competitive and allosteric inhibitors.
-More recently, a potent and specific p97 inhibitor CB-5083 has been developed, which demonstrates promising anti-cancer activities in mouse xenograft tumor models.
+More recently, a potent and specific VCP inhibitor CB-5083 has been developed, which demonstrates promising anti-cancer activities in mouse xenograft tumor models.
 The compound is now being evaluated in a phase 1 clinical trial.

+Conferences

+Since the mid-2010s, a series of international meetings have been held to coordinate research and clinical understanding of disorders caused by VCP gene variants.
+The first expert workshop, convened by the European Neuromuscular Centre (ENMC) in 2015, established a shared clinical framework and research priorities for what were then termed VCP-related multisystem proteinopathies.
+Subsequent conferences in 2021 and 2024 brought together academic researchers, clinicians, and patient-advocacy groups to review advances in molecular mechanisms, diagnostic approaches, and therapeutic development.
+These meetings have contributed to the formation of ongoing international collaborations and patient registries dedicated to VCP-associated diseases.